-- (a) The Dissemination Agent shall have only such duties as are specifically set forth in this Disclosure Certificate, and the City agrees to indemnify and save the Dissemination Agent, its officers, directors, employees and agents, harmless against any loss, expense and liabilities which they may incur arising out of or in the exercise or performance of its powers and duties hereunder, including the costs and expenses (including attorney's fees) of defending against any claim of liability, but excluding liabilities due to the Dissemination Agent's negligence or willful misconduct.
-The Dissemination Agent shall have no duty or obligation to review any information provided to it by the City hereunder, and shall not be deemed to be acting in any fiduciary capacity for the City, the Bond holders or any other party.
-The obligations of the City under this Section shall survive resignation or removal of the Dissemination Agent and payment of the Bonds. - (b) The Dissemination Agent shall be paid compensation by the City for its services provided hereunder in accordance with its schedule of fees as amended from time to time, and shall be reimbursed for all expenses, legal fees and advances made or incurred by the Dissemination Agent in the performance of its duties hereunder.
+(a) The Dissemination Agent shall have only such duties as are specifically set forth in this Disclosure Certificate, and the City agrees to indemnify and save the Dissemination Agent, its officers, directors, employees and agents, harmless against any loss, expense and liabilities which it may incur arising out of or in the exercise or performance of its powers and duties hereunder, including the costs and expenses (including attorneys fees) of defending against any claim of liability, but excluding liabilities due to the Dissemination Agent's negligence or willful misconduct.
+The Dissemination Agent shall have no duty or obligation to review any information provided to it hereunder and shall not be deemed to be acting in any fiduciary capacity for the City, the Note owners or any other party.
+The obligations of the City under this Section shall survive resignation or removal of the Dissemination Agent and payment of the Notes.

-Disclosure Certificate may be given as follows: To the City: City of Berkeley 2180 Milvia Street Berkeley, California 94704 (510) 981-7000 , , notice to the other persons listed above, designate a different which subsequent notices or communications should be sent the City, the Dissemination Agent This Disclosure Certificate shall inure solely to the benefit or , the Participating Underwriter and holders and beneficia ds, and shall create no rights in any other person or entity. s .
-This Disclosure Certificate may be executed in several regarded as an original, and all of which shall constitute one Date:, 2025 CITY OF BERKELEY

-By: Director of Finance
+(b) The Dissemination Agent shall be paid compensation by the City for its services provided hereunder in accordance with its schedule of fees as amended from time to time, and shall be reimbursed for all expenses, legal fees and advances made or incurred by the Dissemination Agent in the performance of its duties hereunder.

 Section 13.
-Notices.
-Any notice or communications to be among any of the parties to this
+Beneficiaries.
+This Disclosure Certificate shall inure solely to the benefit of the City, the Dissemination Agent, the Participating Underwriter and holders and beneficial owners from time to time of the Notes, and shall create no rights in any other person or entity.

+Section 14.
+Counterparts.
+This Disclosure Certificate may be executed in several counterparts, each of which shall be regarded as an original, and all of which shall constitute one and the same instrument.

+Date: , 2025

+CITY OF BERKELEY

+By: Finance Director

-APPENDIX E
+APPENDIX F